Y45H-GitHub/Animal-Welfare-Tracker-Application/README.md

   - Used to convert addresses to geographical coordinates (latitude and longitude)
   - Display the location on the map.
 ---
-## Note make sure to replace the API key with your Google Maps JavaScript API key and enable the Geolocation API feature in it.;
+# Note make sure to replace the API key with your Google Maps JavaScript API key and enable the Geolocation API feature in it.
+API key used in these files: animals.js , report_animal.html , report_animal.js